-We find it most convenient to listen to audiobooks by downloading it to an electronic device.
-These are the top ways of downloading audiobooks:
+We find it most convenient to listen to audiobooks by using an app on an electronic device.
+These are the top ways of getting audiobooks:

 1. Audible.com from Amazon.
 Audible has the largest, most reliable selection of audiobooks.
 You can get two free selections with their free trial.
 But a little known fact is that if you purchase the Kindle version of a book you can add on the audio version for extra!
 So essentially you are getting two versions of the book for a single price.
 If you browse Amazon you can often find great deals this way.
 The Audible app is free whether or not you purchase a subscription.
 If you have a Kindle Fire this is an easy solution.

 3. The Epic! books app.
 I've written extensively about this app, which has ebooks, read-to-me books and audiobooks.
 You can try it out for 30 days free.
 And it's only $4.99 a month after that for unlimited reading and listening.
 The selection is more limited that Audible, but they are adding books all the time.
 On the upside, you can put it on multiple devices and have up to four profiles so kids don't have to share.

 3. Your library.
 Most libraries offer audiobooks via Overdrive and/or Hoopla.
 However, popular books can have a long waiting period and the selection depends on your library's budget.
 On the upside, it's free.

 Enough chit-chat!
 On to the best audiobooks for family road trips!